 The amount of profit (yield) calculated over a one-year period divided by the initial investment amount expressed as a percentage.

 # Contract, (Smart)

 A client is an implementation of Ethereum software that verifies all transactions in each block, keeping the network secure and the data accurate.
-See also eth1 client and eth2 client.
+See also Execution (ETH1) and Consensus (ETH2) client.

-Centralized service that manages the entire ETH staking process on behalf of the user and retains quote custody quote over private validator keys in withdrawal keys.
+Centralized service that manages the entire ETH staking process on behalf of the user and retains "custody" over private validator keys and withdrawal keys.
 See also non-custodial.